aridjayarecipes/cutesrecipes.web.app/content/post/1784-easiest-way-to-prepare-quick-pan-seared-salmon-with-white-wine-and-caper-sauce.md

 recipeinstructions:
 - "Add 2 tbsp butter to a medium pan on medium-high heat.
 Season the salmon fillets with salt and pepper and sear them skin-side down in the pan for 3 to 4 minutes per side.
 Remove the fillets to a plate, skin-side up."
 - "Add the shallot and capers to the pan.
 Let them sweat in the brown butter for 1 minute, then pour in the wine and wine vinegar.
 Bring to a simmer and let reduce until only 1 or 2 tbsp liquid remains."
 - "Turn the heat down to low.
 Whisking constantly, add the remaining butter to the pan a little at a time.
 Let each piece melt and emulsify before adding the next.
-When you&#39;ve added all the butter, stir in the cream.
+When you've added all the butter, stir in the cream.
 Let cook for 1 minute, then check and adjust the seasoning."
 - "Carefully peel the skin off the salmon.
 Serve it with the reverse (i.e. seared) side up, with the sauce spooned generously on top."
 categories:
 - Recipe